 Durham Horticulture Farm

-Some of the larger components of the Hort Farm’s land use include: pecan breeding and evaluations, disease management of peaches, ornamental breeding and evaluations, and more than six acres certified organic production area in support of an organic certificate program.
+Some of the larger components of the farm’s land use include: pecan breeding and evaluations, disease management of peaches, ornamental breeding and evaluations, and more than six acres certified organic production area in support of an organic certificate program.
 We also host the UGA Honey Bee Research Lab and a test orchard for the Georgia chapter of the American Chestnut Foundation.